😾

 1

-Rule out pain or medical issues first
+Always rule out pain or medical issues first with a veterinary exam - pain causes aggression

 2